DovydasLatkauskas/Bookify/README.md

 # Bookify
 fullstack self-hosted booking webapp in .NET

-currently in private repository, ask to receive access
+not published yet

-*NOTE*: Github actions run on all forks of a public repo, thus one should NEVER have actions enabled on public repos
+*NOTE to self*: Github actions run on all forks of a public repo, thus one should NEVER have actions enabled on public repos